itaifish/NCTRC-Check-In-App/README.md

            - Click Edit inbound rules

            - Click Add Rule
-           - Set the rule type to be custom TCP and the port range to be 6600
+           - Set the rule type to be HTTP
            - Set the Source to be anywhere
            - Click Add Rule
-           - Set the rule type to be custom TCP and the port range to be 6700
+           - Set the rule type to be HTTPS
            - Set the Source to be anywhere
            - Click save Rules